ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 both the Evidence and Reference Value then the digests calculated using all shared algorithms must match.

-If the CBOR encoding of the digest entry in the Reference Value or the Accepted Claim Set value with the same key is incorrect then the Reference Value does not match.
+If the CBOR encoding of the `digests` entry in the Reference Value or the Accepted Claim Set value with the same key is incorrect (for example if fields are missing or the wrong type) then the Reference Value does not match.

-The Verifier MUST iterate over the Reference Value `digests` array, locating algorithms which are present in the Reference Value and the Accepted Claims Set entry.
+The Verifier MUST iterate over the Reference Value `digests` array, locating hash algorithm identifiers that are present in the Reference Value and in the Accepted Claims Set entry.

 If the hash algorithm identifier which is present in the Reference Value differs from the hash algorithm identifier in the Accepted Claims Set entry then the Reference Value does not match.